The Plain English Speaking Award

 Plain English Speaking Award aims to encourage the use of clear and effective spoken English.
-Since 1978, the competition has provided an invaluable opportunity for NSW senior students to improve their confidence and to develop their speech-writing and public speaking skills.
-After the success of the virtual format in 2020, we look forward to offering a more traditional structure for the Award in 2021, that includes both prepared and impromptu speeches delivered live at every stage of the competition.
-Please note we are always aware of and will respond quickly to health advice, so the following information may be subject to change if required, to protect all participants and their schools.
+The competition has provided an invaluable opportunity for NSW senior students to improve their confidence and to develop their speech-writing and public speaking skills.

 The Plain English Speaking Award is open to NSW public schools and non-government secondary schools.
 Each school can enter a maximum of 2 contestants.
 Contestants must be either Australian citizens or permanent residents of Australia.
 Contestants must be between 15 and 18 years of age (inclusive) on 1 January 2021.